sampoder/modular-things/log/2022-11_jakes-modular-thing-motion-notes.md

 OK it's time-oclock to actually implement this... being a little more flash-savvy now.
 I guess on the outer loop I should get my plumbing together, then the queueing system itself (?), then setup a test... thing, I guess in modular-thing, shackles and all.

-So, first off, thinking of renaming this to axlStateMachine, etc, for me.
-Will do that.
+Next...
+I'm ending up ~ round-about implementing everything here, from axl, but I am maybe about to run out of flash, so might have to stack-acks in a single message-return endpoint...

+- instrument return pipes
+- needs to select ourAxisID
+- ... actually run the thing ?
+- js piping / setup ?
+- recall that js has ackless transmit of segments, since acks are piped back via setup-route,

 ---

-- rename, etc
-- addToQueue.h
 - later
-  - do split-screen demos
+  - do split-screen modular-thing demos
   - do .setSPU, .setCSCale -> .setStepsPerUnit, .setCurrent
+  - do xylophone demo